Canadian Institutes of Health Research (CIHR) – Frederick Banting and Charles Best Canada Graduate Scholarships

 Field of Research and Subject Matter Eligibility

-Applicants must ensure that they are submitting their application to an institution that has an allocation for the field of research they wish to pursue.
+Applicants must ensure that they are submitting their application to an institution that has an allocation for the field of research they intend to pursue.
 Applications deemed by a host institution to have been labeled incorrectly will be re-labeled according to the agency’s research subject matter guidelines (refer to Selecting the Appropriate Federal Granting Agency).
-Applicants should contact the Faculty of Graduate Studies (or its equivalent) at the institution where they wish to hold the award for further guidance on subject matter eligibility.
+Applicants should contact the Faculty of Graduate Studies (or its equivalent) at the institution where they intend to hold the award for further guidance on subject matter eligibility.

 To apply to the CGS M Program, applicants must complete and submit an application using the Research Portal.
 Applicants should consult the Canada Graduate Scholarships-Master’s Program Instructions for Completing an Application.